hornos/gridhowto/README.md

     bin/jockey firmware 08:00:27:14:68:75

 ### Install ESXi 5.X
 You have to use syslinux 4.X .
 Mount ESXi install media under `boot/esxi/repo`.
-Put `mboot.c32` from the install media into jockey's root directory.
+Copy `mboot.c32` as `esxi.c32` from the install media into jockey's root directory.
 Kickstart the machine to boot ESXi installer:

     bin/jockey esxi 08:00:27:14:68:75